HOW DIGESTION WORKS

-1. To finish up incomplete digestion of your food
+1. To finish up digestion of your food

-3. To absorb all the water in the stool so it converts to a semi-solid bowel movement.
-This mostly contains undigestible vegetable matter called roughage or fiber.
-It also contains some dead bacteria and other chemicals the body does not want to absorb.
+4. To absorb most of the water in the stool so it converts to a semi-solid bowel movement.
+This mostly contains undigested vegetable matter called roughage or fiber.
+It also contains other chemicals and tissue the body does not want.